a-hamdi/GPU/README.md

    - COO follows closely at 5083.93 GFLOPS
    - Block-CSR shows good performance at 4505.60 GFLOPS
    - All custom implementations outperform both rocBLAS and rocSPARSE (for those tests, bigger matrices benchmarking is neededed)
+## Day 34
+### Files: `vec_add_cpu.c`, `vec_add_gpu.cu`, `benchmark.py`
+**Summary:**

+Today I  compared the performance of vector addition implemented using two different approaches:

+CPU with MPI and Loop Unrolling - Parallelized across multiple CPU cores using MPI.

+GPU with CUDA - Executed on a GPU for massive parallelism.

+The script runs performance tests on different input sizes and generates a log-log scale plot comparing execution times.